2022 Acura MDX Trim Levels, Configurations & Comparisons.

 Tech-wise, the big upgrade is a 16-speaker Acura/ELS STUDIO premium sound system.
 Cabin Talk (an in-cabin intercom system) comes equipped too.
 The safety features are all the same as what you get in the Technology.

-2022 Acura MDX A-Spec vs Advance.
+Compare the A-Spec vs Advance Trims.
 What is the difference?

 Upgrades on the Advance start with the 20-inch Premium Silver Split 10-Spoke wheels.
 Walk-away close and hands-free access come with the power liftgate, and there are outside LED door handle lights for extra visibility in the dark.
 Roof rails get equipped up top.